czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

   - Constructed types are defined by the programmer (`char b[7]`, `struct s {...};`, `char *const *p`, etc.)
 - Primitive types have plenty of problems all by themselves
   - Portability issues
     - What are the set of integer values?
-It’s machine-dependant
+It’s machine-dependent
       - 32-bit 2’s complement integers is most common
       - 16-bit or 36-bit, ones’ complement, signed magnitude, etc. still exist
     - `char` goes from `-128` to `127` if using `GCC`, other compilers may disagree